osjomike/Keva-et-al.-2025-NC/2. Data/README.md

 # This Folder includes following files #

 # Consumer data_w_(value).csv # values in c(0, 0.14, 0.23, 0.32).
-Consumer d2H isotope values used in MixSIAR
+Consumer d2H isotope values used in MixSIAR and raw d2H values of the samples (w=0)

 Column names and descriptions:
 1. Lake: Lake names for each sample